- 1 tablespoon olive oil

 - 1 cup (4 ounces) shredded reduced-fat cheddar cheese, divided

 - Preheat oven to 400°.
 In a large skillet, heat oil over medium-high heat.
-Add green pepper, onion, cumin and pepper; cook and stir until tender.
+Add green pepper, onion, cumin and pepper; cook and stir until vegetables are tender.
 Add garlic; cook 1 minute longer.

 - Stir in beans and broth.
 Bring to a boil; cook until liquid is reduced to about 1/3 cup, stirring occasionally.
 Stir in corn and green onions; remove from heat.